This editor ensures we’re always thinking about and communicating with our audiences.

 - Post published stories to our social platforms

-- Reply to audience comments on social media
+- Reply to and engage with audience on social media

 - Set up and implement community engagement opportunities